 Nadeem Aslam lives in London.
-His third novel The Wasted Vigil was published in 2008, its title derived from a painting with the same title by a Pakistani artist, followed by a fourth The Blind Man's Garden in 2013.
+His third novel The Wasted Vigil was published in 2008, its title derived from a painting with the same title by a Pakistani artist, followed by a fourth book, The Blind Man's Garden, in 2013.

 Aslam still writes out his first drafts laboriously in longhand; his second novel took over a decade to complete, and he ruthlessly edits and pares down his own work to the extent that sometimes several sentences are all that are left of 100 pages of manuscript.
 There is a sense of craftsmanship about his writing, and a time-consuming attention to detail that is rare in a recent fiction.
 As Aslam has put it of his second novel:

 "I wanted every chapter of Maps for Lost Lovers to be like a Persian miniature.
 In these miniatures, a small piece of paper – no bigger than a sheet of A4 – holds an immense wealth of beauty, colour and detail.
 Trees have leaves each perfectly rendered.
 Flowers are moments old and the tilework of the palaces and mosques is lovingly detailed.
 That was the aim in Maps..."